 Travel Documents and eTA Requirements for Japanese Citizens

-Before the traveler begins the application for the online eTA visa, he/she must ensure that they meet the requirements set by the Philippine Government for traveling to the country.
-These requirements include:
+Before a foreigner begins the application for the online eTA visa, they must ensure that they meet the requirements set by the Philippine Government for traveling to the country.
+These include:

 - Having a passport with a validity exceeding 6 months from the expected date of departure from the country

-- To and from air tickets to the Philippines
+- Return or onward air tickets from the Philippines

 - Hotel accommodation bookings